Diplomatic relations between Burma and Vietnam

 George Gibson was given the title Naymyo Thiri Thura Nawrahta.
 The Vietnamese engaged politely with him and his embassy but in the end were not persuaded that cooperation against Siam would be in their interest.
 They had Cambodia and didn't want to risk losing it.
 They were skeptical as well that two armies so far apart could really coordinate strategy.
 The Burmese said that they were a strong military power.
 The Vietnamese asked if the Burmese were so strong, why could they not conquer Siam on their own?

 During the First Anglo-Burmese War, Gibson drew maps of Burma for the British, in exchange for 5,000 kyats.

-Gibson's picture is not available, so instead post this photo of Vietnamese mandarins from the 19th century (Photo credit: Albert Kahn collection)
+This is not the photo of Gibson but of Vietnamese mandarins from the 19th century.
+(Photo credit: Albert Kahn collection)